UMR-CNRS-7267/Metacongo_Paper/README.md

 **Megahit** available at  https://github.com/voutcn/megahit (Version used  1.2.9)

-**metaSPAdes** available at https://github.com/ablab/spades (Version used  3.15.2)

->some modules from MetaWRAP  Pipleine (but you have to install the whole pipeline if you want to use this ....)

 **MetaWRAP** availbale  at https://github.com/bxlab/metaWRAP  (Version used  v1.1.2)

 **gtdb** available at https://github.com/Ecogenomics/GTDBTk (version used 1.4.1)